Ebubejen/alx-system_engineering-devops/0x00-shell_basics/README.md

- cd : Write a script that changes the working directory to the users home directory.
+ ls -l : Display current directory contents in a long format.